Association Management Committee

 Treasurer

 Trish is a proud Bidjigal/Wandi Wandian woman with strong family connections to La Perouse and Nowra.
-She is a permanent Aboriginal Education Officer at Busby Public School and is currently relieving as Executive Assistant to the President, NSW AECG Inc.
+Trish is a permanent Aboriginal Education Officer at Busby Public School.

 Trish lives on Darug Country (and Wiradjuri Country when not at work).
-She’s a proud mother of 1 daughter whom she has always encouraged to be strong in her Aboriginal culture and identity.
+She’s a proud mother of 1 daughter and 1 grandson whom Trish has always encouraged both to be strong in their Aboriginal culture and identity.

-Trish has been actively involved in AECG at varying levels for over 15 years and is currently the President of Liverpool Local AECG, Treasurer of Mil-Pra Regional AECG and Treasurer of NSW AECG Inc. She strongly believes education empowers and Aboriginal education does matter, and it definitely is everybody’s business.
+Trish has been actively involved in AECG at varying levels for over 15 years and is currently a full financial member of Liverpool LAECG after numerous years of holding executive positions on LLAECG, Vice President, of Mil-Pra (Met South West) Regional AECG and Treasurer of NSW AECG Inc. She strongly believes education empowers and Aboriginal education does matter, and it definitely is everybody’s business.

 Leigh Ridgeway